apache/couchdb-documentation/rfcs/004-document-storage.md

 ```

 Clients SHOULD NOT submit objects containing duplicate keys, as CouchDB will
-only preserve  the last occurence of the key and will silently drop the other
+only preserve  the last occurrence of the key and will silently drop the other
 occurrences.
 Similarly, clients MUST NOT rely on the ordering of keys within an
 Object as this ordering will generally not be preserved by the database.